7 Practical tips to manage your workload and avoid burnout

 5. The right working environment is also key.
 I recommend setting your desk up beside a window so you can allow natural light into your workspace.
 It’s also important to have a clutter-free area and the right ambience.
 I often work with my headphones on and listen to ambient music.
 A recent discovery is nature-based soundscapes like this one.

-6. It’s also really important to take regular breaks and if you can, try to get outside and into nature.
+6. On a break, try to get outside and into nature.
 This is particularly good if you’re feeling stuck on a task and need to stimulate your creative mind.
 One study found that spending four days in nature improved problem-solving skills by 50%.
-Not only is time in nature good for creative problem solving, but it’s also mood-boosting.
-If you live in a city, it might not be that easy for you to access a forest for example but perhaps you have access to a park or even a tree-lined street.
-Research shows that as little as 15 minutes in nature can help counteract stress and boost your mood.
+Plus, research shows that as little as 15 minutes in nature can help counteract stress and boost your mood.

 Louise is a yoga teacher and an experienced brand manager and creative producer.
 She has more than 10 years of experience working both in-house for lululemon and Red Bull as well as agency side for Apple, to name a few.
 She is a certified vinyasa yoga teacher, teaching public and private classes (currently online) and also collaborates and consults wellbeing and lifestyle brands.
 Louise also writes a weekly email called ‘Purpose Break’ where she offers ideas for how to spend a break that’s more than just a caffeine hit.
 To keep up with what Louise is up to, follow her on Instagram or check out her website.